 Which topic will be discussed?

-Your students can also join the session if they’re working remotely, you will just need to email them the joining link and they can access on a laptop, smartphone or tablet.
+Your students can also watch the event if they’re working remotely, you will just need to email them the joining link and they can access on a laptop, smartphone or tablet.

 Who can take part?

 Learn with the Lords: Question Time is open to all post-16 students.
-The event is particularly beneficial for students studying Government and Politics or Modern Studies, or with an interest in the subject.
+The event is particularly beneficial for students studying Government and Politics, Modern Studies, Law and History, or with an interest in the subject matter.

 What's in it for my students?